sangier/InBlock_Code/Readme.txt

 To perform and verify a sparse_allocation:
 3.1:  Run: x.askOracleCost() //then copy the result 3.2:  Run: x.getOracleCurrencyConversion({value: the copied value})
-3.3:  Run: x.getPrefixCost()
+3.3:  Run: x.computePrefixCost()
-3.4:  Run: x.prefix //then copy the result
+3.4:  Run: x.getPrefixCost() //then copy the result

 3.5:  Run: x.prefixRequest({from: wirte the address who will own the prefix, value: paste the result previously copied}) 3.6:  Run: x.getIDsBlocks_address(address a,int start, int stop)  //It give us the IDs of the blocks owned by the user having the specific address // NB.
 New start and stop paradigm to overcome computational limitation.
 Instead of asking for a search on the whole database we have to split the search in chunks.